afiodorov/afiodorov.github.io/_posts/2022-07-26-i-am-in-lisbon.md

 sounds somewhat similar especially if are not paying much attention.

-However, there is one similarity in (slang) Spanish and Portuguese languages I noticed is the frequency of the AO diphthong.
+However, there is one similarity in (slang) Spanish and Portuguese languages I
+noticed: the frequency of the AO diphthong.
 I always wondered why Maluma sings 'ya que estoy tomA'O' even though he's Colombian.
 I currently suspect this A'O thing is a Brazilian influence on the Latin Spanish to make it sound cool.
 Coincidently same A'O diphthong can be heard in the Galician accent,